flipt-io/flipt/README.md

 - 🎛️ **Control** - No data leaves your servers and you don't have to open your systems to the outside world to communicate with Flipt.
 It all runs within your existing infrastructure.
 - 🚀 **Speed** - Since Flipt is co-located with your existing services, you do not have to communicate across the internet which can add excessive latency and slow down your applications.
 - ✅ **Simplicity** - Flipt is a single binary with no external dependencies by default.
-- 👍 **Compatibility** - GRPC, REST, MySQL, Postgres, CockroachDB, SQLite, LibSQL, Redis, ClickHouse...
-Flipt supports it all.
+- 👍 **Compatibility** - GRPC, REST, MySQL, Postgres, CockroachDB, SQLite, LibSQL, Redis, ClickHouse, Prometheus, OpenTelemetry, and more.

 <br clear="both"/>